7fi/CS320025F-TeamTracker/README.md

-# Fall 2025 CS 3200 Project
+# Fall 2025 CS 3200 Project TeamTracker

-# TeamTracker – Backend API

 TeamTracker is a **data-driven backend service** designed to support college soccer teams in managing rosters, events, attendance, performance statistics, injuries, strategies, and team communication—all in one platform.